 While this bread is simple to make, there are some tips you need to keep in mind while making it to make sure you have the most success!

 Don't add the buttermilk until you're ready to bake!
 While you can prep the flour, baking soda, salt, and add-ins in advance, you really want to make sure that your buttermilk isn't added until you're ready to bake.
-That means, make sure your oven is pre-heated and the cast iron is greased or the baking sheet is lined with parchment paper.
+That means, making sure your oven is preheated and the cast iron is greased or the baking sheet is lined with parchment paper.
 This is because once the buttermilk is added, the activation with the baking soda starts - remember, no yeast so this bread gets its rise from that activation between the buttermilk and the baking soda.
 You want that to happen while it's in the oven baking.

 Just Form Into a Ball.
 The dough will be sticky and shaggy.
 Once you have most of the buttermilk mixed in, I think it's best to use your hands to just incorporate it into a dough into a ball until it just barely comes together.
 There might be some flour left over, that's ok.